 Agents of the Order of the Emerald Claw in Eberron wear half-helms as part of their uniform that cover the right half of their faces, leaving only an eye-hole.

 Warhammer 40,000: Tau Fire Warriors have an asymmetric helmet with a slightly off-centre lens, while Crisis suit helmets have different antennae and eye sizes.

 For Susan Hilferty, the costume designer in the Broadway musical Wicked, this was one of the guiding principles for designing for the chorus, intended to give an otherworldly feel to the outfits of the Ozians.
+In contrast, Elphaba, Glinda and the main characters have symmetrical outfits that make it easier for audience to follow them on stage.
 It helped win her a Tony Award for Best Costume Design.

 Most of Mc Farlane Toys' original character designs fall under this trope.
 One particularly notable example is their obsession with peg legs; for a few years it seemed like every other figure they produced had one.